Donald Trump to be allowed back onto Facebook and Instagram

 The then-US president was indefinitely suspended from Facebook and Instagram after the Capitol riots in 2021.

+The firm had taken action following Mr Trump's "praise for people engaged in violence at the Capitol," Mr Clegg said.

+"The suspension was an extraordinary decision taken in extraordinary circumstances," he added.

-Mr Clegg said a review found that Mr Trump's accounts no longer represented a serious risk to public safety.
+He said a review found that Mr Trump's accounts no longer represented a serious risk to public safety.

-However, he added that in light of Mr Trump's past "violations", he will now face heightened penalties for repeat offences.
+But due to Mr Trump's past "violations" he will now face heightened penalties for repeat offences.

 Republicans have been pressing for Mr Trump to be allowed back on Facebook as he prepares to run for the presidency again next year.